Avanade/NTangle/docs/generated/root.md

 Property | Description
 -|-
 `autoDotNetRename` | The option to automatically rename the SQL Tables and Columns for use in .NET.
-Valid options are: `None`, `PascalCase`, `SnakeKebabToPascalCase`.<br/><br/>Defaults to `SnakeKebabToPascalCase` which will remove any underscores or hyphens separating each word and capitalize the first character of each; e.g. `internal-customer_id` would be renamed as `InternalCustomerId`.
+Valid options are: `None`, `PascalCase`, `SnakeKebabToPascalCase`.<br/>&dagger; Defaults to `SnakeKebabToPascalCase` which will remove any underscores or hyphens separating each word and capitalize the first character of each; e.g. `internal-customer_id` would be renamed as `InternalCustomerId`.
 The `PascalCase` option will capatilize the first character only.
 `excludeColumnsFromETag` | The default list of `Column` names that should be excluded from the generated ETag (used for the likes of duplicate send tracking)

 <br/>